-The difference boil down to the fact that LPG is more efficient than charcoal in its production, and also more efficient as a fuel for cooking.
-The research estimates that an average grilling session using charcoal is equivalent to driving a standard passenger car 35 km.
+The difference boil down to the fact that LPG is more efficient than charcoal, both in how it’s produced but also as a fuel for cooking.
+The research estimates that an average grilling session using charcoal is equivalent to driving a standard passenger car for 35 km.
 For LPG, this falls to 13 km.
-I’m not sure if this conclusion would be altered by the discover this year that methane emissions from gas fields are 60% more than previously expected, which would inevitably impact on LPG’s efficiency score, although still keeping it below charcoals.
+That said, in 2018 a study found methane emissions from gas fields are 60% more than previously expected, which would inevitably impact on LPG’s efficiency score, although still keeping it below charcoals.

 Whatever type of barbecue you buy aim to get one with a lifetime guarantee like the Big Green Egg Charcoal Barbecue, (see image above) as this is more likely to be better built and long-lasting.

 If you already have a charcoal barbecue and don’t intend to switch then bear in mind that most charcoal briquettes (pillow shaped) available in stores are a combination of lighter fluid, sawdust and wood by-products, a binder such as starch, and other random additives and some contain borax, mineral carbon and limestone (to turn the ashes white).
 In addition to heat and smoke these briquettes release volatile organic compounds (VOCs) that may cause cancer and other diseases.

 - Biochar Ireland‘ s Lough Derg Charcoal is made from locally sourced timber within the environs of Lough Derg.
 The company also state

 - The Oxford Charcoal Company in the UK make lump charcoal from 100% British trees from certified sustainable woodlands.

 - Marienburg in Latvia make organic charcoal from alder or oak that I have seen on sale in my local Supervalu store.

 If you can’t afford locally sourced lump charcoal try to ensure that whatever you use is sourced is at least from a sustainably managed forest, i.e. FSC certified.